 The tricky part that requires your judgment is the value of that cash.
 Skills and time have value, too.
 A partner who provides nothing but “sweat equity” might put you over the top, too.

 Don’t underestimate the value of mundane woodworking, plumbing and drywall experience.
 A handyman might save you tens of thousands during your build out stage and thousands each year in ongoing repair and maintenance costs.
-At one point, I worked out the math regarding a full-time handyman on staff: building a whole suite of custom fixtures for the store, keeping the lighting fully operational, creating terrain drop-ins for the game tables, replacing ceiling tiles, painting the walls, etc. If I had had multiple stores, I’d have done it.
+At one point, I worked out the math regarding a full-time handyman on staff: building a whole suite of custom fixtures for the store, keeping the lighting fully operational, creating terrain drop-ins for the game tables, replacing ceiling tiles, painting the walls, etc. It didn’t work for a single store, but If I had had 5-6 stores, I’d have done it.